Last Updated: May 3, 2022

-- Crazy Procrastinators: Most of have let this happen at one point or another, but some people only operate well under imminent deadlines and plenty of pressure.
-Unfortunately, for most people, the knowledge of whatever it is you’re putting off leaves you with a nagging stress and neverending distraction.
+- Crazy Procrastinators: Most of us have let this happen at one point or another, but some people only operate well under imminent deadlines and plenty of pressure.
+Unfortunately, for most people, the knowledge of whatever it is you’re putting off leaves you with nagging stress and neverending distraction.

 - Underestimators: This group stays far too focused on one or two small tasks, wasting time without even realizing it.
 They often have great ideas and complete tasks thoroughly, but this comes at the expense of other important matters.

-- Do-It-Alls: These time managers can complete a incredible amount in a day.
+- Do-It-Alls: These time managers can complete an incredible amount in a day.
 But often it results in quantity or quality.
 And the crazed desire to accomplish it all leaves feelings of unfulfillment and premature grey hairs.

 - Commitment-Phobes: In case there was any confusion, this type simply hates making commitments.
 They don’t want to be locked into a schedule or have too much lined up for a week.
 They’d rather complete a task when in the right mood, rather than force themselves through it.
 In most cases, this just means that nothing productive will really happen.